perspectivesonatheme/patterns/Core/Criticality.md

 ### Critical mass
-When a certain level must be reached before a system becomes profitable.
+When a certain level must be reached before a system becomes viable.

 The critical point at which a small change could push the system towards either of two outcomes.